fhirschmann/sleeptimer/README.md

     CONFIGURATION
            Command Configuration
-           First, halttimer needs to be able to shut the system down.
+           First, sleeptimer needs to be able to shut the system down.

            On modern systems using systemd and polkit, this is possible by default using 'systemctl poweroff' and there is nothing more to configure.

-           On  older  systems,  this  can  be  done in many different ways, but by default, halttimer executes 'sudo halt'.
+           On  older  systems,  this  can  be  done in many different ways, but by default, sleeptimer executes 'sudo halt'.
 Therefore, the following  line must be present in your /etc/sudoers and can be added using visudo(8).

            YOU ALL=(ALL) NOPASSWD: /sbin/halt

            where YOU is your username.

-           Second, halttimer can be configured to wait for a LIRC signal, an arbi‐ trary command, or both.
+           Second, sleeptimer can be configured to wait for a LIRC signal, an arbi‐ trary command, or both.

            LIRC Configuration
            If LIRC is desired, append the following to your ~/.lircrc

     	   begin
-    	       prog = halttimer
+    	       prog = sleeptimer
     	       button = YOUR_BUTTON
     	       config = sleep
     	       repeat = 1